nakoyawilson/space-tourism-website/README.md

 - [React](https://reactjs.org/)
 - [React Router](https://reactrouter.com/)

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [How to implement Hamburger Menu in React](https://ibaslogic.com/how-to-add-hamburger-menu-in-react/)
-- [How to Deploy a Routed React App to GitHub Pages](https://www.freecodecamp.org/news/deploy-a-react-app-to-github-pages/) - This was helpful for understanding why BrowserRouter did not work with Github Pages and why using HashRouter instead was necessary.
+- [How to Deploy a Routed React App to GitHub Pages](https://www.freecodecamp.org/news/deploy-a-react-app-to-github-pages/) - This was helpful for understanding why I needed to use HashRouter instead of BrowserRouter.

 ## Author